Domain Buy Service: A Buyer's Roadmap

 - Provide a minimum and maximum price range that you are willing to pay for this domain name.

 We use the minimum and maximum values you enter to negotiate with the current domain name registrant.
-The appraisal value from the prior step gives you an estimate of the domain name's worth.
-Keep in mind that this appraisal is based on the domain name alone and does not include an attached website or business associated with it.
-Some registrants might want more for their domain name than the appraised value.
+Some registrants might want more for their domain name if it has a website attached to it or a business associated with it.
 Consider this when entering your min/max values.
 We always try to get the domain name at the lowest possible price, but you need to enter a wide enough range to give us room to negotiate.
 By default, the min/max values are zero.
-See Changing the Minimum and Maximum Offer Range for Domain Buy Requests for information.

 - But wait!
 What fees am I responsible for?